LukeBirkett/study-planner/826G5_Intelligence_in_Animals_and_Machines/weeks/week_4/lab/lab_notes.md

  - Bee Trajectories

 ### Average Output

+- This represents the only reliable indicator of a bee success.
+- Plot 1 shows the history of self.left_means and self.right_means.
+This plot represents the filtered optical flow and is the only signal the bee's controller uses to make steering decisions.
+- It is filter by the HPF and LPF so it will be smooths and window averaged
+- Plot 1 is the output of a temporal filter applied to the signals in Plot 3.
+- The bee's controller cannot use the raw signal in Plot 3 because the extreme oscillations would cause it to steer wildly and crash almost immediately.
+The moving average (Plot 1) is used specifically to smooth out this noise, revealing the stable, underlying visual speed signal that accurately reflects the bee's distance from the wall.
+- The height of each line (the average output) is proportional to the optic flow perceived on that side.
+- Recall that in this default run, the walls themselves are identifcal.
+Any difference in perceived flow is caused by distance from a wall
+- Since optic flow is inversely related to distance ($\mathbf{R \propto V/d}$)
+- Higher Average Output ($\mathbf{R_{mean}}$) means the wall on that side is closer (stronger perceived motion).
+- Lower Average Output ($\mathbf{R_{mean}}$) means the wall on that side is further away (weaker perceived motion).
+- An off center starting point will create a Feedback Loop and Overshoot effect
+- The bee's control logic is fundamentally simple: Eliminate the difference between the two moving averages.\

 - The average outputs appear to start at a larger value for both left and right.
 - The signal values are pretty similar for each side as each point in time but the right side appears to be slightly more.
 - They spike and oscialate over time, with the spikes gradually becoming less severe as the average output stabilises near 0.2
 - Then the stabilse, the right side which was always marginally more is now marginally less

+- Optic flow ($\mathbf{R}$) is proportional to $\mathbf{1/\text{Distance}}$ ($\mathbf{R \propto V/d}$).
+- The bee's controller is designed to achieve:$$\mathbf{R_{Left\ Mean}} = \mathbf{R_{Right\ Mean}}$$
+- When this condition is met, the controller issues the Fly Straight command.

+- The bee will use its steering to balances its optic flow.
+- Being close to a way will put the signal out of sync
+- But then the rapid steering away from the wall will change the perspective and balance the optic flows
+- The bee can then coast in a diagonal position

 ![Alt Text](images/screenshot.png)